Table of Contents

 The Committee on Curricula (COC) reviews petitions for substitutions for the Institute Laboratory and REST subjects.
 Information about these petitions can be found on the Registrar’s website.

-The Subcommittee on the Humanities, Arts, and Sciences Requirement (SHR) reviews petitions to receive credit towards the HASS Requirement for subjects not designated as a HASS subject and to receive distribution credit for subjects taken outside of MIT.
+The Subcommittee on the Humanities, Arts, and Social Sciences Requirement (SHR) reviews petitions for substitutions within the HASS Requirement.
+Transfer credit may not be used for the Distribution Component of the Requirement.
 Information about these petitions can be found on the HASS Requirement website.

 If a student wishes to make a substitution for a departmental requirement, such a request should be made through the department concerned.
 Since procedures vary, the student should contact his or her advisor, or the department's undergraduate office.
 A student who wishes to substitute a UROP or other research subject for a departmental requirement must submit a letter of intent to that department.
 The department makes the decision concerning a substitution.

 A registered regular student who wishes to receive credit for work done at another college must obtain approval from the transfer credit examiner of the appropriate MIT department.
 A student who plans to register for a subject at another college (for instance, during the summer) should consult the appropriate MIT transfer credit examiner in advance to determine whether the subject is suitable for transfer credit.
-Transfer credit is processed through the Registrar's Office.
+For transfer credit for GIR subjects, please see procedures listed above.
+Transfer credit is processed through the Registrar's Office following review by the appropriate faculty committee when required.

-Entering freshmen who seek MIT credit for study at other colleges or universities must also obtain approval of that credit from the transfer credit examiner of the appropriate MIT department and provide the documentation described above.
-However, this credit is processed for freshmen through the Office of Undergraduate Advising and Academic Programming (UAAP).
+Entering freshmen who seek MIT credit for study at other colleges or universities must also obtain approval of that credit from the transfer credit examiner of the appropriate MIT department and provide the documentation described on the First-Year website.
+Any course not documented by an official college/university transcript will not be accepted for Institute credit.
+This includes courses listed on a high school transcript, even if they were taken in a college.
+This credit is processed for freshmen through the Office of Undergraduate Advising and Academic Programming (UAAP).

 As required under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, Student Disabilities Services (SDS) makes reasonable efforts to provide appropriate accommodations and assistance to undergraduate and graduate students with disabilities.
 Students with disabilities should discuss their needs for reasonable accommodations with the Student Disabilities Services staff.